Ricardo Hurtado

 Ricardo Javier Hurtado (born August 22, 1999) is an American actor.
 He is known for his role as Freddy on the 2016 Nickelodeon television series School of Rock and his voice over role as High Five on the 2020 Netflix TV series Glitch Techs.

 Early life

-Hurtado was born in Miami, Florida, to musician Ricardo Hurtado and Ofelia Ramirez, both from Nicaragua.
+Hurtado was born in Miami, to musician Ricardo Hurtado and Ofelia Ramírez, both from Nicaragua.
 When he was a year old, he moved to Atlanta with his parents.